Bariatric Weight-Loss Surgery

 Gastric Sleeve Leak: Know the Signs and Symptoms

-Symptoms of a gastric sleeve leak can vary from one patient to another, often resembling other health conditions.
-Common symptoms of a gastric sleeve leak to be aware of include:
+Gastric sleeve leak symptoms vary from patient to patient and oftentimes mimic other health conditions.
+This is why it’s crucial to follow a comprehensive aftercare plan and keep your surgeon apprised of any concerning symptoms.
+Common symptoms of a gastric sleeve leak to be aware of include the following:

 • Tachycardia (rapid heart rate)